jackyrx/yt-chat-downloader/README.md

 # YouTube Chat Downloader

+This tool provides a simple method for retrieving chat logs from both past (VOD) and ongoing YouTube live streams for data analysis.
+Live stream chats contain valuable data for understanding audience sentiment, identifying trends, and measuring engagement.
+This downloader makes that data accessible for your research.

 A Python package to download YouTube live chat replays and regular comments from any YouTube video.
 Perfect for archiving live streams, analyzing chat interactions, or collecting comment data.

 ## Features